-First, let’s do a brief recap of the software design trends that were introduced in 2016.
+First, let’s do a brief recap of the software design trends.

 - Mobile Responsive: This is a vital trend that has slowly but surely picked up over the past few years.
 A mobile responsive website responds to the type and size of the device you are viewing the website on, instead of it loading like a full functioning website.
 When a website isn’t mobile responsive and you’re viewing it from your tablet or mobile device, images can be cut off and features are often not applicable.

 - Infinite or Long Scroll: According to statistics, users would rather continue scrolling than have to click to navigate a website – which is how this feature came about.

 - Hamburger Menu: While some designers aren’t a fan of the look of these, most will agree that hamburger menus definitely make for an easier navigation which leads to a better user experience (UX).